-CRM stands for Client Relationship Management or Customer Relationship Management technology.
-These systems provide a central and easy to access database repository for an organization’s key person and company contacts and the interactions that take place with them.
+CRM, Client Relationship Management or Customer Relationship Management technology, are systems that provide a central and easy to access database repository for an organization’s key person and company contacts and the interactions that take place among them.
 Organizations adopt CRM systems to help manage contacts, build lists, identify and leverage relationships and grow their revenue and businesses.

 CRM Systems have features that can help organizations to

 - Manage people and company contacts